 Hin Muang-Hin Daeng (Purple Rocks-Red Rocks): Both are famed scenic scuba diving sites.
 The pinnacle of Hin Daeng can only be seen at low tide.
 The sites are well known among divers throughout the world, as the Whale Shark and Manta Ray can often be seen here.

-Nature Trail: The park has developed a 2.5 km. nature trail along the sea cliff that passes through evergreen forest reached a viewpoint.
+Nature Trail: The park has developed a 2.5 kilometers. nature trail along the sea cliff that passes through evergreen forest reached a viewpoint.
 The aim of the trail is to bring visitors close to nature and encourage them to learn more about the interesting ecosystems around them, as well as to take in the panoramic view of Leam Ta-Nod (Ta-Nod Cape) from the high viewpoint.